DecoyGPT/imgscrape/README.md

    git clone https://github.com/DecoyGPT/ImgScrape.git
    ```

-2. Navigate to the cloned directory:
+2. Change to the cloned directory:
    ```sh
    cd ImgScrape
    ```

-3. Install the required Python libraries:
+3. Install the required Python packages:
    ```sh
    pip install beautifulsoup4 selenium
    ```

-4. Download the [ChromeDriver executable](https://sites.google.com/a/chromium.org/chromedriver/) and place it in the same directory as the script, or ensure it's available in your system's PATH.
+4. Download the [ChromeDriver executable](https://sites.google.com/a/chromium.org/chromedriver/) and place it in the same directory as the script or make sure it's in your system's PATH.

 ### Usage:

-1. Run the script:
+1. Execute the script:
    ```sh
    python ImgScrape.py
    ```

-2. Enter the desired URL when prompted.
+2. When prompted, input the website URL and your desired output filename.

-3. Wait for the script to navigate the page, extract images, and generate an output HTML file.
+3. The script will navigate the page, retrieve images, and generate an HTML file with the specified name.

-4. Check the generated `output.html` in the project directory to view the images.
+4. Review the generated HTML file in the project directory to see the images.

 ### Disclaimer:

-Please use this tool responsibly and ethically.
-Do not scrape websites without permission, and always respect the `robots.txt` of any site.
+Use this tool responsibly and ethically.
+Avoid scraping websites without permission and always heed the `robots.txt` file of any website.